Things You Can’t Miss in Te Anau!

 While, of course, there are so many activities in Te Anau taking you into the Fiordland National Park, we have reduced this list to just five must-do experiences in Te Anau!
-However, if you do have the time to stick around a while, be sure to check out 6 Best Backpacker Hostels in Te Anau & Milford Sound for a cheap place to stay.
+However, if you do have the time to stick around a while, be sure to check out 10 Best Motels in Te Anau or 10 Best Budget Accommodation in Te Anau for a place to stay.

 1. See Rare Birds at Te Anau Bird Sanctuary